helios-yamet/Fitness-Station/README.md

 Summary: *During the development of this project, I experience some minor issues, exhaustively testing the functionality of each part of the platform and managed to solve most of the problems that arose before writing this document.*

-*I received help from some family and friends to do the tests on the platform resources and all the problems presented were solved without problems for example my brother found that on his mobile device there was x-scroll on the create sprint page."*
+*I received help from my family& friends by using the platform features and providing me with valuable feedback such as, ."*

 __See testing documentation here: https://github.com/michodgs25/Sprint/blob/master/test.md__